-Communication is essential in the operating room – and even in the pre-procedure moment, before entering Operating Room.
+Communication is essential in the operating room – and even in the pre-procedure moment, before entering the Operating Room.
 Bad interaction between all parties might lead to several types of complications – such as being one of the causes of wrong-site surgery.

-To prevent this type of situation, we've prepared a short 5 step guide to help you prevent wrong-site surgery:
+To prevent this type of situation, we've prepared a short 5-step guide to help you prevent wrong-site surgery:

 What is Wrong-site Surgery?